nim-xor/crud/README.md

 # crud

 ## Introduction
--An interactive application which is build with angularjs and springboot, which allows user to add content relative to the id.
+An interactive application which is build with angularjs and springboot, which allows user to add content relative to id.

 ## Learnings
 1. Spring Boot